 Real Estate 1.0 vs. 2.0

 It was not uncommon for real estate agents to mutually agree on a sale price that could be higher than a home’s actual value to increase their commission.
 The process of looking for homes usually meant driving around with a real estate agent looking at and walking through homes.

-Many websites had begun offering potential home buyers access to MLS listings and data, but Zillow stood out, particularly with its use of satellite maps and ease of navigation.
-And then Zillow discovered it could make money by doing far more than advertising on its site by offering a program called “Premier Agent.”
+Zillow found their big moneymaker, though, after the launch of their “Premier Agent” program.
 This allowed it to charge real estate agents for prominent placement of their photo and information next to properties being viewed.
 And even if the agent was not the one working with the seller of that particular property, they could have their photo up next to it for the right price.

 There are still many opportunities for real estate professionals to make good money leveraging the growth and unprecedented internet traffic these companies enjoy.
 Zillow Group has opportunities for collaboration with brokers and agents with generous incentives.
 While the iBuyer business model does not offer an agent the unfettered high commissions they may have enjoyed in the past, aligning with a company that sells more houses with a slightly lower commission could be just as profitable.

 The Zillow Group Business Segments